adobe/aio-theme/README.md

 There are two parts to adding the Algolia search feature to your site:

 1. Add server-side environment variables to create and publish your site's content to Algolia's servers.
 This is an admin-only feature.
 Consult your site administrator for more details.
 2. Add client-side environment variables to search your content on Algolia's servers and return content matches (with links) to users.

 ### Server-side environment variables

-**Admin Only.** To publish your site's content to Algolia so that it is searchable, add the following variables to your site's `.env` file:
+**Admin Only.** To publish your site's content to Algolia so it's searchable, add the following variables to your site's `.env` file:

 - `ALGOLIA_INDEXATION_MODE` — `[skip | console | index]`
    - `skip` mode - skip running of search indexation (default)
    - `console` mode - index data will be published to console, but not pushed to real search index
    - `index` mode - index data will be pushed to real search index
 - `ALGOLIA_WRITE_API_KEY` - Alpha-numeric string required to write index files to Algolia's servers.
-Should never be published to GitHub.
+You should never commit this key to GitHub.
 - `GATSBY_ALGOLIA_APP_ID` - Alpha-numeric string required to access Adobe's documentation indexes.
-- `ALGOLIA_INDEX_NAME` - Name of the Algoila index to publish to and update.
+- `ALGOLIA_INDEX_NAME` - The name of the Algolia index where the site's content will be published.
+If you don't add this variable (or if you leave it blank), your site's index is auto-generated using the name of your repo.
+If you need to publish the site's content to another site's index (creating a shared index), add the name of the other site's index here.

 ### Client-side (browser) environment variables